solo-system/solo-system.github.io/documentation/clock.md

 title:  "Clock"
 ---

+* TOC
+{:toc}

 # Setting the clock

 The date and time need to be set whenever the clock module's tiny battery is replaced.
+There are 2 ways to do this

-This is done by attaching the Solo to a computer network, and leaving it to syncronise the clock module to "internet time", which it will do automatically after 15 minutes.
-The time is then remembered by the clock module for several years until it's battery runs out again.
+The best way is done by attaching the Solo to a computer network, and leaving it to syncronise the clock module to "internet time", which it will do automatically after 15 minutes.

+The other way is manual, and for this you need a keyboard and monitor.
+This is for people who struggle to get the networking method to work.

+Once set, the time is remembered by the clock module for several years until it's battery runs out.

-## Set the clock (NEW WAY as of June 14th 2016)
+## Set the clock using a network connection

 The steps are: